');

 About Rhinebeck, NY

-Rhinebeck is a small community in New York with a population of 2,674 residents.
-The median household income is $75,075 per year, which is above the national average.
-The median age in Rhinebeck is 51.9 years.
+Rhinebeck is a small town located in New York with a population of 2,674 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $75,075 per year, which is 0% below the national median of $75,149.
+The median age of 51.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Rhinebeck, NY